Peter Benton: Cleo Finch

 In Season 6, Benton began dating Dr. Cleo Finch, an ER pediatrician.
 Their relationship was stormy because of Peter's ex-girlfriend Carla, but in Season 8 they leave Chicago along with Benton's son Reese to start a new life.
 Peter Benton and Cleo Finch transferred to a different hospital.
 In the season 15 episode "Old Times," Benton is seen wearing a wedding ring, and it is assumed he and Cleo are now married.
-Later in the episode, as Carter awakes from surgery, he asks Benton who is watching Reese; Peter matter-of-factly answers "he's at home with Cleo".